 Looking back, I figure that travel writing course shaved a couple years off my learning curve.
 When the course was over, I knew what I had to do to get started.

 But, I soon discovered there was more to it that that.
+I needed more than basic information - I needed actionable tools.
 To ramp up my learning, I also attended local, regional and national travel writers conferences.
 I built up my knowledge about the industry, learned more about writing technique, and built my network of industry contacts and writers.

 I also supplemented these live events by reading books and articles about travel writing.
 I read anything about freelance writing that I could get my hands on.
-These books and articles helped me multiply my income when I learned new techniques and marketing strategies.
+These books and articles helped me multiply my income as I learned about new techniques and marketing strategies.

 But most of all, I got out there every day and pitched stories to every kind of magazine imaginable.
 I learned by doing the work.